-The rules apply to advertisements and not the products or services, which are regulated by health regulators such as the Medicines and Healthcare products Regulatory Agency (MHRA), the Veterinary Medicines Directorate (VMD), the European Medicines Agency (EMA), the Care Quality Commission (CQC) and the Department of Health.
+The rules apply to advertisements and not the products or services, which are regulated by health regulators such as the Medicines and Healthcare products Regulatory Agency (MHRA), the Veterinary Medicines Directorate (VMD), the Care Quality Commission (CQC) and the Department of Health and Social Care.

 Advertisements for those products or services must comply with the rules and professional codes of conduct of relevant professional bodies.

 For television advertisements, Clearcast retains a panel of consultants to advise it on health and medical aspects of products or services before they are advertised.
 For information, see "Contact us" at www.clearcast.co.uk.

 For radio advertisements, Radiocentre retains a panel of consultants to advise it on health and medical aspects of advertising.

 The ASA or BCAP may seek a medical opinion if there is a significant challenge to an advertisement that has been accepted by a broadcaster on the advice of a member of the panels.